shyam999/shyam999/README.md

 # <a href = https://shyam999.github.io/> Shyam Acharjya</a>
 Full Stack Developer and teacher focused on Python/Django and Bootstrap, Have serious passion for creating intuitive and dynamic user experiences.
-Fueled by high energy levels and boundless enthusiasm, I like to keep learning, continue challenging myself, and do interesting things that matter.
+Fueled by high energy levels and boundless enthusiasm I like to keep learning, continue challenging myself, and do interesting things that matter.

 - 🔭 I’m currently working on a social media project